iqtree/iqtree.github.io/doc/Tutorial.md

 Finally, the default prefix of all output files is the alignment file name.
 You can
-change the prefix using the `-pre` option:
+change the prefix with:

-    iqtree -s example.phy -pre myprefix
+    iqtree -s example.phy --prefix myprefix
+    # for version 1.x change --prefix to -pre

 This prevents output files being overwritten when you perform multiple analyses on the same alignment within the same folder.